Stuart Forster discusses the experience of walking at Castle Eden Dene in County Durham.

 Thinking of visiting the region?
 Take a look at Go Eat Do’s post about a weekend break in Durham City.

 Stuart Forster, the author of this post, is an award-winning freelance journalist, features writer and photographer.
-He writes about travel and food for newspapers, magazines and online publications.
-He is based in the north-east of England available for commissions around the region and beyond.
+Also a North East England travel blogger, Stuart writes about travel and food for newspapers, magazines and online publications.
+He is available for commissions around the region and beyond.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.